costinm/meshauth/README.md

 # Minimal mesh-focused auth library

-This is an attempt to have a small, low-resource/WASM friendly library with no external dependencies encapsulating the most common mesh auth and provisioning patterns.
+This is an attempt to have a minimal, low-resource/WASM friendly library with no external dependencies encapsulating the most common mesh auth and provisioning patterns.

-The code is in large part based on/forked from Istio and few of my projects, to remove dependencies  and keep a minimal package for native mesh integration.
+The code is in large part based on/forked from Istio and few of my projects, to remove dependencies  and extract the minimum required.

-Provisioning and config are sometimes separated from auth - but it is safer and simpler and treat both as part of the 'security' layer.
-This package will attempt to bootstrap config using environment-provided certificate and secrets and provides support for config updates using signed messages.

 ## Goals

-- minimal code - only auth features commonly used in mesh with no external dependency
+- minimal code - only auth features commonly used in mesh, with no external dependency
-- minimal user config - auto-detect as much as possible from environment.
-- clean and commented interactions with external systems
-- support Spiffee, DNS and Matter IOT certificates
+- provide common networking abstractions and platform adapters, but without large dependencies and using a common model for gRPC/REST/K8S-REST.

+The platform and k8s integrations are focused on bootstraping and getting tokens.

+## Config

+Provisioning and config are separated from 'mesh' - Istio is using gRPC/XDS, but ztunnel can also use a local config file.
+XDS is a big dependency, as is K8S client library.

+I am also more interested in signed configurations - where the transport doesn't matter and control plane is not trusted (zero-trust).

+Unlike Istio - 'on demand' is the only option.
+Pushing all configs (SOW) is possible, with the configs saved to disk (cached) and still loaded on demand.

-## Environment auto detection and configuration
+## Certs and Tokens

-A mesh application may be deployed in multiple environments and requires a number of user-specific configs - trust domain, namespace, cluster names, etc. Setting it manually adds complexity to the helm/install charts, and is easy to get wrong with major negative impact.

-Istio automates this using injection - adding a number of volumes and environemnt variables.
-While some names are istio specific and not ideal, it is a good starting point and can be gradually improved.

-Istio has evolved and has to maintain backward compat - a lot of the env variables are duplicated, redundant or not really needed in all cases.

-The current 'best practice' is to rely on a platform or CSI provider for client
-certificates.
-In the absence of it, the app can authenticate using JWTs - it is possible to get them from TokenRequest (giving each service account permission to get tokens for itself), mounted tokens or platform metadata service.

-The certificate and JWTs encode namespace, trust domain, service account info - and may include cluster and project info.

-[Istio environment](docs/istio_env.md) lists all settings, only a subset will be required depending on the platform.
+It is my belief that 'certificates' and 'tokens' are about the same thing - signed claims, using JSON or DER format (or CBOR, etc).
+As such, every workload, every user, config providers are expected to have (at least) one private key and to configure at least one trusted 'mesh root'.

+Unlike Istio, the relation is very granular (and 'federated') - a workload may only trust the public key of the workload owner (whoever operates the workload and has platform permission to exec and run the code on the specific machine), so each deployment and 'service account' can have a different root of trust.

+Configs determine the signer for each destination - and may use different sources or mechanisms, including public CA infra, public DNS(SEC), private DNSSEC or any other mechanism appropriate for the service.
+The configs are either signed or retrieved from a trusted source (like a trusted control plane)

+### Certs

+The certs package has many helpers to work with certificates - including a CA, similar to Istio Citadel but minimized.

+The 'internet certificates' rely on 'certificate authorities', which have a huge power (can sign any domain).
+The Internet CAs have the 'isCA' bit set, and verification of internet cert chains requires the isCA bit.

+However, a 'cert' without 'isCA' is still a claim, under the authority of the signer - just like a JWT issued by an IDP.
+The JWT provider is not trusted for all identities on the internet - only for a domain.

+Just like OIDC or ATproto bootstrap the trust for a FQDN by did:web or the 'well known' public keys, a signing key for certificates associated with a domain can be configured or loaded.

+### Tokens

+This library includes very minimal code to parse/verify JWT and extract info.
+It is not complete or intended as a general library - just as a minimal one, focused for the tokens used in K8S/Istio - as well as Webpush VAPID tokens.

+It includes both verification and issuing/signing code.
+Like certificates, any workload can sign 'claims'.

+## Webpush

+This package also include the basic primitives for using Webpush - crypto and VAPID.
+While webpush is primarily used for push messages to browsers, it is a very interesting mechanism for mesh config and events.

+## Packages

+- certs: utils around certificate signing, verification.
+Deps free.
+- tokens: utils around token signing, verification - including OIDC.
+Deps free.
+- webpush: encrypt/decrypt - VAPID is in tokens.
+- xnet: retry and network helpers.
+- meshauth(certs,tokens): Dest and common mesh properties.
+- uk8s(tokens,meshauth,xnet): utils around K8S tokens and raw access - not using K8S libs
+- ugcp(tokens,xnet,meshauth,xnet): utils around GCP integration (not using GCP libs) - MDS, STS, etc

 ### Environment and Defaults

+The certs/JWT also include identity information that can be extracted - trust domain, namespace, etc.

 - Root certificates for mesh communication:  - /var/run/secrets/.... (platform provided roots), /etc/ssl/certs/ca-certificates.crt (Istio injected pods default), XDS_ROOT_CA, CA_ROOT_CA, system certificates.

 - Workload identity: cert provisioned by CertManager, Istio, etc